lorenzo-stoakes/linux-vm-notes/README.md

 ## IMPORTANT

-These notes are superceded by my new [linux mm book](https://github.com/lorenzo-stoakes/mm-book) project where I will be trying to write a book on the subject based on a recent kernel.
+These notes are superceded by my new linux mm book project where I will be trying to write a book on the subject based on a recent kernel.
 All future efforts in this area will be made there.
+See [ljs.io](https://ljs.io) for updates on this.

 ## Contents